jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 2.2 Define the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The convolutional network architecture will be defined as:
+The convolutional network architecture to be used is:
 12C5-MP2-64C5-MP2-1024FC10

 -  12C5 is a 5 :math:`\times` 5 convolutional kernel with 12